-I have an engagement shoot in September on Governors Island with my fantastic clients, Vanessa and Nathan, and so I decided to take a trip to New York City’s most overlooked oasis.
-Here is what you need to know for your upcoming photo shoot on Governors Island.
+I have an engagement shoot in September on Governors Island with my fantastic clients, Vanessa and Nathan.
+So I decided to take a trip to New York City’s most overlooked oasis.
+In today’s blog post, I will share with you my Governors Island photos plus a slew of tips to help you plan your own adventure.

 When to visit.
 Governors Island is only open for visitation from May 28th to September 25th.
 (In my opinion the city is wasting an opportunity to not have this real estate gem open year round, but I digress.)
 This is an optimal window for engagement and portrait shoots, but the timing of the ferries is not.
 Ferries run 10:00 a.m. to 6:00 p.m., Monday through Friday, and 10:00 a.m. to 7:00 p.m. on Saturday and Sunday.
 This means that you are out of luck for any sunrise portraits, and thanks to the fact that everything on the island basically shuts down one hour prior to the last ferry, you pretty much are out of luck for sunset photos as well.
 My suggestion is that you plan your shoot for the end of the season, at the end of the day so that you are working closer to the sunset ‘golden hour.’